openvinotoolkit/openvino/src/frontends/tensorflow/docs/tests.md

 Once the build is complete, launch `ov_tensorflow_frontend_tests` (`ov_tensorflow_frontend_tests.exe` for Windows) executable file to run all tests for the TensorFlow Frontend.
 The unit-tests use GoogleTest framework for execution.

-To get a tests coverage report for the TensorFlow frontend, read the page on [measuring coverage](../../../../docs/dev/test_coverage.md).
+To get a tests coverage report for the TensorFlow Frontend, read the page on [measuring coverage](../../../../docs/dev/test_coverage.md).

 ## How to run TensorFlow Frontend layer tests